Lying is a Horribly Destructive Habit

 8 Practical Steps to Stop Lying

 Lying destroys relationships and adds a tremendous burden to your life.
 Understanding that there will be consequences is a powerful deterrent in breaking the habit of lying.
-Phillip suffered the consequences of his lying in a big way: “I used to lie all the time, and I would normally end up getting caught in the end.
-It took me going to prison to find out that the truth is a much better way to go then to lie about everything.
-Take the time to think about what the consequences are going to be of what I say or are about to do?”
+Phillip suffered the consequences of his lying in a big way: "I used to lie all the time, and I would normally end up getting caught in the end.
+It took me going to prison to find out that the truth is a much better way to go than to lie about everything.
+Take the time to think about what the consequences are going to be of what I say or are about to do?"

 What were you trying to hide?
 What would have been a better way, to tell the truth?
 For example, all addicts feel they must lie to cover up their addiction.
 The more they cover up their addiction, the better they get at lying and deceiving.
 Almost every lie has a reason behind it.
 Wrong actions almost always lead to lies.
 The reason Hannah lies is to control people around her.
 That in itself can be an addiction.
 "I try not to lie but if I see someone that I like pulling away from me because they think I’m weird I’ll start telling lies to get me closer to them.
 I end up living this horrible lie."